Saandji/jobscheduler/README.md

-# JobScheduler Library
+## JobScheduler Library

 A lightweight, coroutine-based Kotlin job scheduler that supports:

-- One-time and delayed jobs
+- One-time, repeated and delayed jobs
 - Retry policies (fixed or exponential backoff)
 - Cancellation and lifecycle management
 - Java and Kotlin interop with type-safe result casting